ibarwick/fbsql/README.md

 Many, in particular:

+ - folds all object names to lower case by default and does not properly handle object names with mixed-case
  - command terminator is limited to a semicolon; it is currently not possible to create functions/procedures with `fbsql`
  - no `BLOB`/`ARRAY` support (due to missing support in `libfq`)